keenanwoodall/asterboids/README.md

 When I first started getting into Odin, I was really steeling myself for a world of hurt as I acclimated to the process of manual memory management.
 I'm happy to report it really wasn't an issue.
 I'm sure there's plenty of places where what I'm doing is sub-optimal, but that's bound to happen.
 The `defer` keyword and temp/tracking allocators really helped cushion the transition away from GC and I found I quite preferred managing memory explicitly as opposed to the weird meta-game I'm used to playing to appease the garbage collector.

-### Data Oriented Programming
+### Summary

 Unity was the vessel through which I originally learned programming.
 It's a very object-oriented ecosystem so I've been a very object-oriented programmer.
 My noggin has been trained to break down problems in a very abstract way.
 Until recently I couldn't really imagine how I would architect programs any differently.
 While I could see the sense in other's criticisms of OOP, I still didn't have a concrete understanding of what a data oriented program would look like.

 Making a tiny game with Odin forced me to discard what I had felt were the most basic "primitives" of a program architecture.
 When I finally started solving problems and implementing features without all the object-oriented bells and whistles I was accustomed to, it quickly became clear to me that I had been making mountains out of molehills.
 I was pretty amazed at how everything just...kept staying simple?
-I know I'm a bit late to the DOP (data-oriented party), but man what a breath of fresh air.
+I know I'm a bit late to the DOP (data-oriented party), but man, what a breath of fresh air.
 I'd be lying if I said I didn't feel a bit of catharsis!